LeBenLeBen/cookr-node/README.md

 4. Load the schema in the database `docker compose exec backend npx directus schema apply schema.yml`
 5. Visit [localhost:8055/admin](http://localhost:8055/admin) for Directus admin
 6. Visit [localhost:3000](http://localhost:3000) for the app
+7. Optionally copy `.env.example` to `.env` and fill-in the values to access GraphQL schema in your editor

 ### Running commands in containers